Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Computational time complexity

-When increasing the number of Trotter steps $t$ while $q$ is fixed, the TMERA accuracy improves until reaching the fMERA accuracy for bond dimension $\chi=2^q$.
-It is preferable to avoid this saturation regime and, instead, increase $q$ beforehand \cite{Miao2021_08}.
+When increasing the number of Trotter steps $t$ while $q$ is fixed, the TMERA accuracy $\epsilon$ improves until reaching the fMERA accuracy for bond dimension $\chi=2^q$.
+It is preferable to avoid this saturation regime and, instead, increase $\chi$ (the number of qubits $q=\log_2\chi$ per renormalized site) before continuing to increase $t$ \cite{Miao2021_08}.
+The fits to the numerical results in Figs.~\ref{fig:cost1} and \ref{fig:cost2} confirm the power-law scaling \eqref{eq:powerLaws} for $\epsilon$ and the optimal $t$ as functions of $\chi$.

-The attainable accuracy also depends on the number of layers $T$.
-For the considered critical models and fixed $T$, the accuracy will saturate as a function of $\chi$.
+The attainable accuracy $\epsilon$ also depends on the number of layers $T$.
+For the considered critical models and fixed $T$, the accuracy saturates as a function of $\chi$.
 This is due to the infinite correlation length in these systems, where the long-range correlations of the targeted ground states can only be encoded in higher-layer tensors.
 The top panels in Fig.~\ref{fig:cost1} clearly demonstrate this saturation for TMERA and fMERA.
 For the spin-1/2 XXZ model \eqref{eq:XXZ} at $\Delta = 1$, the numerical results suggest that $T=6$ layers are sufficient for $\chi\leq8$ and $T=8$ for $\chi\leq12$.
 For smaller $\Delta\in[0,1)$, one needs to increase the number of layers further to avoid the saturation.
-This may be attributed to the fact that the decay of the transverse correlation function $|\langle\hS^{x}_i \hS^{x}_{j}\rangle|\sim|i-j|^{-\eta}$ is slower for smaller $\Delta$, where the critical exponent is given by
+This can be attributed to the fact that the decay of the transverse correlation function $|\langle\hS^{x}_i \hS^{x}_{j}\rangle|\sim|i-j|^{-\eta}$ is slower for smaller $\Delta$, where the critical exponent is given by

 The longitudinal correlations always decay faster with $|\langle\hS^{z}_i \hS^{z}_{j}\rangle|\sim|i-j|^{-1/\eta}$ \cite{Luther1974-12,Mikeska2004}.
 For the higher-spin models, we find that $T=6$ layers are sufficient when $\chi\leq 12$; see Fig.~\ref{fig:cost2}.